 - 4.2 Purchasers are strongly recommended to seek assistance from the Independent Advisor when preparing a specification for a WD. - 4.3 Standards and other specification documents are continually being updated and purchasers should ensure that they consult the latest editions of such documents, including any amendments issued after publication, to keep abreast of changing requirements.
-Advice should be sought from the Independent advisor on this. - 4.4 Most WDs are constructed to British Standards or the standards of another European country, eg. the German Standards Authority (DIN).
-These standards will eventually be replaced by EU Standards which should then be specified by the purchaser.
-The relevant standards are discussed under the standards specification heading for each chapter. - 4.5 In some cases the Standards specification may not be adequate for WDs to be used in the public service.
-In these cases additional specifications are listed below for general design considerations and, where appropriate, under an additional specification heading in each chapter. - 4.6 Details of the proposed location of the WD should be stated clearly in the specification sent to suppliers. - Except where the manufacturer is responsible for installation of the machine the type and standard of packing and delivery of the WD should be specified.
+Advice should be sought from the Independent Advisor on this. - 4.4 Most WDs are constructed to British Standards or the standards of another European country, eg. the German Standards Authority (DIN).
+In some cases the Standards specification may not be adequate for WDs to be used in the public service.
+In these cases additional specifications are listed below for general design considerations and, where appropriate, under an additional specification heading in each chapter. - 4.5 Details of the proposed location of the WD should be stated clearly in the specification sent to suppliers. - 4.6 Purchasers should specify all of the items requiring to be processed through the WD to allow the tenderer to offer the most appropriate machine and accessories. - 4.7 Except where the manufacturer is responsible for installation of the machine the type and standard of packing and delivery of the WD should be specified.
 When site conditions are likely to be poor and damage could occur a substantial dust proof transit case may be necessary.